-From your liver to your mouth, these cancers are climbing.
+From liver cancer to oral cancer, these cancer rates are climbing.

-Liver cancer incidence and death rates are rising faster than any other cancer, according to the ACS.
+Rates of new liver cancer cases are rising faster than any other cancer, according to the ACS.
 "Liver cancer is the only cancer in the United States with incidence rates that continue to rise every year in men and women," Chari Cohen, a public health scientist at the Hepatitis B Foundation, told Cancer Today.

-According to the ACS, skin cancer is the most commonly diagnosed cancer in the United States, and it's only continuing to rise.
-In 2019, it's estimated that new cases of melanoma—one form of skin cancer—will increase by 7 percent in men and 5 percent in women.
+According to the ACS, skin cancer is the most commonly diagnosed cancer in the United States, and its numbers are only continuing to rise.
+In 2020, it's estimated that new cases of melanoma—one form of skin cancer—will increase by 7 percent in men and 4 percent in women.

-The best things you can do for yourself are A) wear sunscreen and B) get full body scans from your dermatologist every year.
+The best things you can do for yourself are wear sunscreen and get full-body scans from your dermatologist every year.
 "Early detection is the most important factor for survival," board-certified dermatologist Mitchell Kline writes on his website.
 "Professional skin screenings and annual exams can be a question of life or death."

-There is expected to be a 3 percent rise in new cases of pancreatic cancer in 2019, according to the ACS—which is quite a staggering amount for such a rare type of cancer.
-Those who smoke face more than twice the risk of pancreatic cancer compared to nonsmokers, according to Claudia Wallis of Scientific American.
+There is expected to be a 3 percent rise in new cases of pancreatic cancer in 2020, according to the ACS—which is quite a staggering amount for such a rare type of cancer.
+Those who smoke face more than twice the risk of pancreatic cancer compared to nonsmokers, according to Scientific American.